 The student may also recover time with a Teacher before or after school.
 The student must owe that class time to make it up with that teacher.
 The student must:

+Be on time Sign in with their Clark I.D. card Be in NISD dress code Bring work to do for the one to three hour period or session.
 Contact the attendance secretary for deadlines to make up excessive absences through Attendance Recovery for each semester.

 CHECKING A STUDENT OUT OF SCHOOL